 When a student has positive thoughts about college, they typically do not include thoughts about how much studying they will be doing.
 But of course, as with most generalities, there are exceptions!
 For those students who thrive on academics and challenging courses, there are definitely school options available.
 The 2018 Princeton Review made a list of the top 20 schools where students study the most compared to other universities.

-One might think that Ivy League schools would dominate the list, but only two, Princeton University and Harvard College, are in the top 20.
-In fact, there are many other schools where more than the average amount of studying gets done.
+One might think that Ivy League schools would dominate the list, but only one, Brown University, is the top 20.
+In fact, there are many other schools, where more than the average amount of studying gets done.
 Technology schools, where many students focus on engineering, computer science, and/or robotics, require a large amount of studying.
-This includes colleges like the California Institute of Technology, the Massachusetts Institute of Technology (MIT), and the Franklin W. Olin College of Engineering.
-Small liberal arts colleges also have a prominent presence on this list.
-Middlebury College in Middlebury, VT, has a very strong foreign language program and requires every student to complete at least two writing intensive courses.
-Swarthmore College in Pennsylvania and Grinnell College in Iowa have similar requirements.
+This includes colleges like the California Institute of Technology and the Franklin W. Olin College of Engineering.

 Students Who Study the Most